HayfordMD/cvat/site/content/en/docs/manual/advanced/backup.md

 As a result, you'll get a task containing data, parameters, and annotations of the previously exported task.

+> Note: When restoring a lightweight backup created from a cloud-storage task, the new task’s specific cloud storage is **not set**.
+After restore, open **Task details** and select the appropriate cloud storage.

 ## Backup file structure